 Many good-hearted Christians dream of taking a missions trip.
+Sending your teenage youth group on a mission trip is a life-changing experience.
 Whether this is your first one or third you’ll find that you’ll need more than a willing heart–you need good support.
 To focus on your “mission” without worrying about money, you should gather resources before you grab your backpack.
 You need to know how to raise support for your mission trip and the sooner you start the better!

 Why not plan a strip to visit a sponsored child.

 These practical steps will help you build funding and prayer support during your time abroad.
 Start immediately and with a clear plan.
 Make a punch list of what costs you need to cover and include any deadlines that you must meet.
 Costs you should expect to cover: Plane fare, food, housing, passport fees, immunizations, clothing, an offering for the mission, thank you gift to the sponsor.

 Can you imagine being a small child and losing your parents and entire village to a ravenous disease?
 This heartbreaking event has really occurred and God has led me to go to this place and bring comfort to those left behind.
 I’m writing my dearest friends and family and asking for support on this endeavor.
 I will be leaving on July 17 and will return on August 2nd.
 I will be joining the Morning Light Baptist Church on a trip to the Sudan.